-Chinese history did not, of course, begin with the Communist victory in 1949.
-In a fascinating turn, an older alternative historical narrative is being formulated alongside the Communist one through a revival of the serious study of classical Chinese philosophy, literature and history.
-Mao attacked Confucius as a reactionary, but today academics such as Zhao Tingyang and Yan Xuetong have tried to revive a Confucian approach to international relations.
-The American scholar Tu Weiming left his position as director of the Harvard-Yenching Institute in 2009 to take up a post at Beijing University promoting the study of Confucianism as a serious ethical system on a par with western philosophy.
-Chinese dynastic history is once again being regularly taught in the school system and there is renewed interest in traditional Chinese medicine, music and art.
+But Chinese history did not, of course, begin with the Communist victory in 1949.
+In a fascinating turn, an older alternative historical narrative is being formulated alongside the Communist one through a revival of serious study of classical Chinese philosophy, literature, and history.
+Mao attacked Confucius as a reactionary, but today Chinese dynastic history is once again being taught in the school system.

-Contemporary China thus has two alternative sources of tradition to look back on, a neo-Maoist one and a neo-Confucian one.
+Contemporary China has two alternative sources of tradition to look back on, a neo-Maoist one and a neo-Confucian one.
 Both are being promoted as alternatives to democracy.
-Neo-Maoism is purely retrograde and could easily erode what freedoms the Chinese have gained over the past generation.
-Neo-Confucianism is more complex: as Tu Weiming has argued, Confucianism can be interpreted in ways that support liberal democracy; on the other hand, it could become the basis for a narrow Chinese nationalism.
 That the Chinese need to find their own way to modernity seems incontrovertible.
 Whether either of these ideas will bear the weight of regime legitimation, or indeed whether they can ultimately co-exist with one another, is something yet to be seen.
 Read more